vborincenturion/feeds/README.md

 - results/filtered/: all peptides sequence files generated after the digestion mode with length or weight filter
 - results/prediction/: probability results of machine learning class predictions

+## Testing

+Users of the FEEDS tool can run a test using the files provided in the "test" folder by following the steps outlined in this repository.
+This folder contains two genomes: Lactobacillus johnsonii NCC533 (bacteria) and Saccharomyces cerevisiae Fosters B (yeast), along with the substrate glutelin from different origins (Barley and Grape).

+Please refer to the instructions for correctly placing the files in their respective folders and running the test.

 ## License and Third-party software
 FEEDS is distributed under a GPL-3 license.
 Additionally, FEEDS redistributes the following third-party software: